Fanny Alger: Relationship with Joseph Smith

 In January 1838, a year and a half after the Algers had left Kirtland, Oliver Cowdery, one of the Three Witnesses to the authenticity of the Book of Mormon, wrote to his brother about feeling dishonored by Joseph Smith's claims that Cowdery had admitted to having "willfully lied" and spreading rumors.
 Cowdery referred to a "dirty, nasty, filthy affair of [Smith] and Fanny Alger's ... in which I strictly declared that I had never deserted from the truth in the matter, and as I supposed was admitted by himself".
 Members of the high council and bishopric, led by Thomas B. Marsh at Joseph Smith's appointment, investigated Cowdery and other members of the Missouri presidency for a variety of offenses, including slander against Smith.
-Rumors about Smith and Alger, Smith and "an orphan girl", and other scandals apparently diminished, with Alger's name disappearing from the historical record of the Church of Jesus Christ of Latter Day Saints for decades.
+Rumors about Smith and Alger, Smith and "an orphan girl", and other scandals apparently diminished, with Alger's name disappearing from the historical record of Church of Jesus Christ of Latter Day Saints for decades.
 A number of stories about her relationship with Smith resurfaced during the late nineteenth century during periods of intense antipolygamy campaigns against Utah Mormons.
 Secondhand witnesses, Mormon and non-Mormon, variously alleged that Smith had married Alger as a plural wife or had an extramarital sexual relationship with her.
 Historians are divided over the reliability of these secondhand reports and whether the evidence is strong enough to conclude precisely what kind of relation existed between Alger and Smith.